 - Peel ginger and turmeric root, then grate each.
 Combine with coconut sugar, coconut oil and sea salt in a blender.

 - In a small saucepan, heat the almond milk over medium heat until it’s just simmering.

-- Pour the hot almond milk into the blender and whirl until smooth and frothy.
+- Pour the hot almond milk into the blender (with the root mixture) and whirl until smooth and frothy.

 - Pour into a serving cup and sprinkle latte with cinnamon powder (optional).

 I’ve not tested these methods because I don’t have a latte steamer.
 Note that your blender or steamer-cup will get stained yellow from the spices.